 The National Palace of Culture building did not become a sparkling jewel.
 On the contrary, it's a prime example of the deteriorating grandiose projects littering Bulgaria.
 Many never got completely finished.
 Most have had no upkeep work in years.
 Look around Bulgaria today.
 Anywhere you look, you'll see aging factories, run-down apartments, crumbling train stations, and poorly maintained roads.
 Construction projects sit unfinished for years because of a lack of funds or shortage of building materials or both.

 One nice thing about the National Palace of Culture is its roof-top open-air coffee shop.
 That's why Franklin Cook and those five young pioneers took the elevator to the top.
 At the coffee shop, they ordered cups of strong Turkish-style coffee.
 As they sat sipping the coffee, most did not drink everything in their cups.
-Fortunately for them, they remembered the layer of coffee grounds covering the bottom their cups.
+Fortunately for them, they remembered the layer of coffee grounds covering the bottom of their cups.
 Drinking the last drops of a cup of Turkish coffee can be a bitter experience!

 After they finished their coffee, Franklin walked with them over to the side of the building.
 At the city's edge, there was Mt.
-Vitosha looming like a 6,000 foot backdrop.
-Looking around, they could see Sofia's blocks and blocks of gray high rise apartment buildings.
+Vitosha looming like a 6,000-foot backdrop.
+Looking around, they could see Sofia's blocks and blocks of gray high-rise apartment buildings.
 They felt humbled by the audaciousness of what they wanted to see happen: have every Bulgarian clearly understand the gospel message.
 With their regional director, those young men walked around to each side of the building where they bowed and prayed for Sofia.

 This director's thread, with its divisional and regional strands, is important to the tapestry.